ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### Modify your code

-There are few items in which you must handle when moving to Kubernetes:
+There are a few items which you must handle when moving to Kubernetes:

-- Service credentials, how to handle sensitive service, databases credentials within the cluster.
+- Service credentials: How to handle sensitive service, databases credentials within the cluster.
-- High availability storage, how to handle data storage, where to store data in your cluster.
+- Storage: Where to store data in your cluster.

 **Service Credentials**

-In Kubernetes, it's not a good practice to store credentials within the application but instead you should use what's called **[secrets](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)**.
-An objects of type `secret` are intended to hold sensitive information, such as passwords, OAuth tokens, and ssh keys.
+It's not a good practice to store credentials within the application.
+Kubernetes provides **[secrets](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)**, intended to hold sensitive information, such as passwords, OAuth tokens, and ssh keys.
 Putting this information in a `secret` is safer and more flexible than putting it verbatim in a `pod` definition or in a docker image.
-An application can have many different credentials like database credentials, 3rd party service credentials and more.
+An application can have many different credentials like passwords, tokens, keys and more.
 These credentials should be distributed securely outside the application.

-Let's explore how to create a secret if you to add a Watson visual recognition service.
+Let's explore how to create a secret if you to add a Watson Visual Recognition service.

 1. Create a new file called `watson-secrets.txt` and add the service credentials, you can get service credentials from the IBM Cloud dashboard or using the CLI.